 Ky.
 School Displays 10 Commandments

-The Jackson County school board and superintendent made the decision as part of ``an effort to start having good morals in school ... because of all the violent issues that have been showing up,″ said Betty Bond, principal of Jackson County High School.
+The county school board and superintendent allowed the plaques as part of ``an effort to start having good morals in school ... because of all the violent issues that have been showing up,″ said Betty Bond, principal of the high school.

-Timothy Crawford, the district’s attorney, said he’s concerned about lawsuits, but believes the Ten Commandment plaques in the district’s five schools are allowed by law because they were paid for and posted by local volunteers.
+Timothy Crawford, Jackson County’s school district attorney, said he is concerned about lawsuits, but believes the plaques in the district’s five schools are allowed by law because they were paid for and posted by local volunteers and not sponsored by the district.

 In Adams County, Ohio, a group of ministers paid to place Ten Commandments tablets outside four high schools to counter ``moral decline.″

-Jeff Vessels, executive director of the American Civil Liberties Union of Kentucky, said the organization just became aware of the situation in Jackson County and has not had time to consider a response.
+Jeff Vessels, executive director of the American Civil Liberties Union of Kentucky, said the ACLU considers the move unconstitutional, but would not act unless there is a complaint.